vijayakarumudi/edX-DEV217x-DevOps/docs/Module2Labs/HOL_Deploying-Using-Puppet/edX-DEV217x-Lab2-Puppet.md

     ![](<media/13.jpg>)

-    >**Note:** It is possible to automate the install and configuration of the Puppet agent onto an Azure VM using the [Puppet Agent extension](https://github.com/Azure/azure-quickstart-templates/tree/master/puppet-agent-windows) from the
+    >It is possible to automate the install and configuration of the Puppet agent onto an Azure VM using the [Puppet Agent extension](https://github.com/Azure/azure-quickstart-templates/tree/master/puppet-agent-windows) from the
     Azure Marketplace.